Varrox/simplesound/Documentation/SSL Syntax.md

 # SSL Syntax

-The syntax is very similar to CSS and JSON.
-The only difference is that it has function like syntax, and it does not work with semi colons at the end of each line.
+The syntax is a mix of both CSS and JSON.
+The only difference is that it has function like syntax, and it cannot have semi colons at the end of any line.

-At the start of each SSL file, you want to define parameters about the playlist such as name, artist, and type.
+At the start of each SSL file, you will (not required) to define parameters about the playlist such as name, artist, and type.
 You can define these parameters in the Config{} area.

 Here is an example of that